Solo Attempts on the Round

 Allied to solo attempts are attempts where a form of reciprocal witnessing takes place: contender A witnesses contender B and vice versa.
 This is acceptable, and there have been several such rounds over the years, but not recommended.

 In summary, the witnessing rule has always been in the Club’s Guidance Notes, and always will be.
 It is grounded in safety.
-Clearly in limiting the only help on the fells to a co-contender (who may be in a pretty poor physical state should problems arise), there is a significant reduction in the safety margins for the individuals.
-Usually a support team of two persons per leg should be adequate, but the decision on the number of supporters and pacers is of course up to the individual.
+Clearly in limiting the only help on the fells to a co-contender (who may be in a similarly poor physical state should problems arise), there is a significant reduction in the safety margins for the individuals.
+A support team of two persons per leg should be adequate (for environmental concerns we’d ask for no more), but the decision on the number of supporters and pacers is of course up to the individual.